Jury sees video of subway chokehold that led to Marine veteran’s manslaughter trial

 The train soon stopped, and she got out but kept watching from the platform.
 She would soon place one of the first 911 calls about what was happening.
 But first, her shaking hand pressed record on her phone.

-She captured video of Penny on the floor — gripping Neely’s head in the crook of his left arm, with his right hand atop Neely’s head — and of an unseen bystander saying that Neely was dying and urging, “Let him go!”
+She captured video — first seen publicly in court Monday — of Penny on the floor, gripping Neely’s head in the crook of his left arm, with his right hand atop Neely’s head.
+In the clip, an unseen bystander worries aloud that Neely is dying and urges, “Let him go!”

-Rosario said she didn’t see Neely specifically address or approach anyone.
+Goodson, Rosario and Vázquez said they didn’t see Neely approach anyone.

 Prosecutors don’t claim that Penny intended to kill, nor fault him for initially deciding to try to stop Neely’s menacing behavior.
-But they say Penny went overboard by choking the man for about six minutes, even after passengers could exit the train, after two of them stayed and helped hold Neely down, and after he stopped moving for nearly a minute.
+But they say Penny went overboard by choking the man for about six minutes, even after passengers could exit the train, after others helped hold Neely down, and after he stopped moving for nearly a minute.

-A lawyer for Neely’s family maintains that whatever he might have said, it didn’t justify what Penny did.
+Neely family lawyer Donte Mills maintains that whatever he might have said, it didn’t justify what Penny did.
+Mills declined to comment after court Monday.

 Defense attorneys say Penny kept holding onto Neely because he tried at times to get loose.
 Prosecutors have said Neely was fighting for survival.